Laddrchess/.github/profile/README.md

 ## Hi there 👋
-Laddr aims to expand the growth of chess.
+Laddr aims to expand the growth of chess🚀.

-We want to reinvent chess
+Our focus is on solving two major problems

-Chess education should be free and affordable!
+1. Making Chess education free and affordable!

-They say chess is not spectator-friendly.
-We have a contrary opinion.
+2. Making Chess easy to understand & exciting to watch.🥰🤯🥳

-Climb the laddr!
+Climb the laddr!🧗‍♂️

 <!--